Performing Arts Grant Program

 • Applicants must include their SMU DataArts Funder Report for a minimum of one year.

-• Applicants must demonstrate significant plans for outreach and promotion to attract Culver City residents and visitors.
+• Applicants must demonstrate significant plans for outreach and promotion to attract the Culver City community.

 • Applicants may not submit multiple applications for different projects.